CodyCodingCode/1800_DTC10/README.md

 *This is a line to mimic the conflict, adding line chaging again
 * Hi my name is Cody.
 That's all.
 * Hi my name is Wilson!
 * Hi my name is Shen!
+* Test Change

 ## Technologies
 Technologies used for this project: